 You can also contact SCC’s Admissions Team at:

 Tel: 0845 600 0981

 All children can attend school full-time in the September following their 4th birthday.
 If you do not wish to take up a full-time place in the September, you can decide which term you would like your child to start full-time, or part-time, in the Reception Class at school.
 Please note that the part time option is only available until your child reaches Compulsory School Age, which is the beginning of the term after your child’s 5th birthday.
 At this stage your child must take up a full time school place.

-This figure is set out by the Local Authority and agreed with Governors and the Head Teacher.
+This figure is set out by the Local Governing Body and The Consortium Multi Academy Trust.
 If the number of children wanting a place is below the set figure, your child will be offered a place.
 There may, however, come a point when there are too many children of that year group for them all to have a place.
 If a place is not available on application, you have the right to appeal to the Trust.
 When an applicant is unsuccessful, there is an automatic right of appeal to an Independent Appeal Panel.
 An appeal should be in writing to the Chief Executive Officer of the Trust, contact details are found on the CMAT website as follows: https://consortiumacademy.co.uk/suffolk/primary/consortium-mat/site/pages/contactus

 Parents are required to identify the grounds on which their appeal is to be considered.
 This information will be sent by the Local Authority for standard entry points and by the Trust for mid-year admissions.
 In the event of a formal appeals process being required, the Education Appeal Service is independent of the admissions team.
 For Suffolk further information can be found at this link: https://www.norfolk.gov.uk/education-andlearning/schools/school-admissions/school-admission-appeals